maximilianmarx/maximilianmarx.github.io/_posts/2021-01-17-difficult-situations.md

 Today a close friend of mine and I went for a walk around the park.
 While it was not the purpose for the meeting, my friend told me about the tough times he's currently going through and seemingly insuperable problems.

-When we got back from the walk, I sat down and thought about how I usually tackle small and apparent "indomitable" problems.
+When we got back from the walk, I sat down and thought about how I usually tackle small and apparently "indomitable" problems.
 It was weird, because personally, I thought it's clear that if we face problems that are too big to overcome in one go, we divide them into smaller but solvable problems and then tackle those.

 This rational thinking has most likely been biased, since I'm currently in a rather stress-free phase.
 So I tried to loose myself from that attitude and to abstract more.